Skip to main content

 2. RISK EVALUATION

-Successful exploitation of these vulnerabilities could allow an attacker to execute arbitrary commands on the device’s operating system.
+Successful exploitation this vulnerability could allow a local attacker with administrative access rights to execute arbitrary OS commands on the affected system.

 3. TECHNICAL DETAILS